bdnkl/react-test/Readme.md

 # react-test
-Simple react application for testing new technics for coding, testing and deploying.
+Simple react application with next.js framework for testing new technics for coding, testing and deploying.

 ### Deployments
 - Firebase: https://react-test-bdnkl.web.app/